Commander William D. Selk, USN

 Air Test and Evaluation Squadron TWO ZERO

-Upon completion of the Senior Enlisted Academy in March 2011, MACS Otis assumed duties as Command Senior Chief for Air Test and Evaluation Squadron TWO ZERO (VX-20) where he was promoted to MACM in 2014.
+He was selected for the Command Senior Chief program in January 2014.
+Upon his graduation from the Senior Enlisted Academy and Command Master Chief Course, he assumed duties as the Command Senior Chief for Aviation Test and Evaluation Squadron TWO ZERO (VX-20) in October 2014.

-His personal awards include two Navy and Marine Corps Commendation Medal, five Navy and Marine Corps Achievement Medal, three Good Conduct Medals, Pistol and Rifle Medals, and various unit awards.
+Senior Chief Clarke’s personal awards include the Navy and Marine Corp Commendation Medal (4 awards), Navy and Marine Corp Achievement Medal (7 awards), Good Conduct Medal (5 awards), Expert Pistol Medal and various service and campaign awards.